July 15, 2013

 “He was physically abused, mentally abused, emotionally abused; he was attacked on several cases.
 I went to the administrator, didn’t get anything.
 We couldn’t get him to respond,” Jeffries told the press.

 According to Florida state records, Hilldale has a pattern of abuse stemming back for several years.
 Since 2005, instances of rape, assault, neglect, and severe abuse have been determined.
-In one innocent, a resident attempted to run away, and was subsequently hit and killed by a car.
+In one innocent, a resident attempted to run away and was subsequently hit and killed by a car.

-Healthcare regulators have attempted on two occasion to prevent the facility from remaining open, but so far the court is denying the requests.
+Healthcare regulators have attempted on two occasions to prevent the facility from remaining open, but so far the court is denying the requests.
 As a result, loved ones are picketing as a way to demand better staff training so that the abuse doesn’t continue.

 If your loved one has been victim to nursing home abuse, keep in mind that an experienced nursing home abuse attorney can assist you.
 At McIver Brown law firm, our leading team of Florida nursing home abuse lawyers will make sure you have the best legal representation possible.
 Give us a call today for a free consultation.